 - When you arrive at our Poole Marina – park in the car park and make use of one of the marina trolleys outside the café to load your gear straight into your boat.

 - Prepare your boat for launching – remove any boat covers, check your bung is in and that all lines and fenders are out on the port side.
 Finally, check that nothing is attached to the trailer and that your outboards/legs are in the down position.
 Where applicable your trim tabs and boarding ladders should be in the up position.

-- When your boat is ready to launch – write your trailer number on the whiteboard located on the end of the dry berth racking.
+- When your boat is ready to launch – write your trailer number on the whiteboard located adjacent to the launch area.
 Our staff will collect your boat in turn and launch her to the launch pontoon.

 - Proceed along the pontoon walkways – to the ‘launch pontoon’ and wait for your boat to arrive.
 As a courtesy to other boat owners, we ask that you are ready and able to take charge of your boat as soon as it is in the water.

-- Once you have taken charge of your boat – either depart straight away or move along to the ‘waiting pontoon’ where there should be space for you to make any last minute preparations and take passengers on board.
+- Once you have taken charge of your boat – either depart straight away or move along and around the corner to the ‘waiting pontoon’ where there should be space for you to make any last minute preparations and take passengers on board.

 - At the end of your day boating – berth on the waiting pontoon with your port side to the pontoon.
 Make sure your outboards and legs are in the down position and your trim tabs and ladders in the up position.
 If you would like to be lifted out straight away move your boat to the launch pontoon and our staff will lift the boat out in turn and return her to the boat park.
 You will then have the opportunity to wash down and replace covers so she is secure until your next visit.
 If you would prefer to stay in the water please let our staff know your plans (subject to space).

 |8.1 to 9.0m||£5,226|